hass-energy/hafo/README.md

 - Fetches hourly statistics from the recorder
 - Shifts data forward by configurable number of days
-- Cycles patterns to fill any forecast horizon

 _More forecasting engines coming soon!_